-(a) a call option was entered into during any period that was relevant for the purposes of Rule 6 (or Rule 9.5, where relevant) in relation to the previous or lapsed offer; and

-(b) that call option is exercised:
+- (a) a call option was entered into during any period that was relevant for the purposes of Rule 6 (or Rule 9.5, where relevant) in relation to the previous or lapsed offer; and - (b) that call option is exercised: - (i) during the six month period referred to in Rule 35.3 (in the case of Rule 35.3); or - (ii) before any competing offer has either become or been declared unconditional or has itself lapsed (in the case of Rule 35.4).

-(i) during the six month period referred to in Rule 35.3 (in the case of Rule 35.3); or then the person will be treated as having acquired an interest in shares at the time of such exercise and, for the purposes of Rule 35.3 or Rule 35.4 (as the case may be), the price paid will normally be treated as the amount paid on exercise of the option together with any amount paid by the option-holder on entering into the option.
+then the person will be treated as having acquired an interest in shares at the time of such exercise and, for the purposes of Rule 35.3 or Rule 35.4 (as the case may be), the price paid will normally be treated as the amount paid on exercise of the option together with any amount paid by the option-holder on entering into the option.